Care to recommend some science fiction novellas published in the last 15 years?

 We returned to our seats stunned and watched the rest of the slate of winners take the podium.
 It’s an honor to be among such an amazing group of people.

 Afterwards, they took lots of pictures.
 Some serious.
 Some goofy.
 We had a lot of fun…. and then we all had to run.
 It’s so sad that the award ceremony is the last thing we do at World Fantasy Con.
 I would have liked the opportunity to celebrate a little with the people who helped make it possible.

 Here’s a picture Lisa took of Sean and I with all three awards:

-The August 2014 issue of Clarkesworld Magazine is now available.
+The November 2014 issue of Clarkesworld Magazine is now available.
 You can get the issue:

 or help us pay the bills by purchasing Clarkesworld with a subscription at:

 “The Long Haul From the ANNALS OF TRANSPORTATION, The Pacific Monthly, May 2009″ by Ken Liu

 “We’re All Dreaming,” Arctor Said: Drugs in Science Fiction, from the 1960s to the Present by Alvaro Zinos-Amaro

 Anywhere with Pillars: A Conversation with Jo Walton by Alvaro Zinos-Amaro